happyapplehorse/gptui/README.md

 ## Hotkeys

 GPTUI provides hotkeys for commonly used features, see [Help](https://github.com/happyapplehorse/gptui/blob/main/docs/help.md).
-In addition, you can also press `ESC` or `ctrl+[` to bring up the hotkey menu (this type of shortcut keys is not completely consistent with the direct hotkeys!).
+In addition, you can also press `ESC`, `ctrl+[`, or `ctrl+/` to bring up the hotkey menu (this mode offers more comprehensive hotkey functionalities, but they are not exactly the same as the direct hotkeys.).

 # Documentation